Google AI scientist Bengio resigns after colleagues' firings: email

 Google also pledged several changes at the town hall aiming to regain researchers’ trust, Reuters previously reported.

-Reporting by Paresh Dave and Jeffrey Dastin, additional reporting by Munsif Vengattil; Editing by Lisa Shumaker, Anil D’Silva and Karishma Singh
+Reporting by Paresh Dave and Jeffrey Dastin, additional reporting by Munsif Vengattil; Editing by Lisa Shumaker, Anil D’Silva, Karishma Singh and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.